uclaacm/react-native-course/08-react-anatomy-and-components/README.md

   );
 }
 ```
-Note how we've now created a *variable* `user_name` to hold the property `props.name`.
+Note how we've created a *variable* `user_name` to hold the property `props.name`.
 If `user_name` doesn't contain a name (i.e. contains nothing) then we'll set it to the string `"Stranger"`, allowing for a much cleaner user interface!
 ![no name bad ui](images/no_name_good_ui.png)

 ## The big picture